linode/docs/docs/guides/uptime/best-practices/lassie-shutdown-watchdog/index.md

 ## File System Corruption

 In some cases, unexpected shutdowns can cause file system corruption on a Compute Instance.
-If an error message, such as the one below, appears within your console logs, your file system may be corrupt or otherwise in an inconsistent state.
+If an error message (such as the one below) appears within your console logs, your file system may be corrupt or otherwise be in an inconsistent state.

     /dev/sda: UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY.

 In cases like this, it is recommended that you attempt to correct the issue by running the `fsck` tool in [Rescue Mode](/docs/guides/rescue-and-rebuild/).
-See [Using fsck to Find and Repair Disk Errors and Bad Sectors](/docs/guides/how-to-use-fsck-to-fix-disk-problems/).
+See [Using fsck to Find and Repair Disk Errors and Bad Sectors](/docs/guides/how-to-use-fsck-to-fix-disk-problems/) for instructions.